RockerMJ031/PR-UI/01. Admin Dashboard/Course Cancellation Page/course-cancellation-features.md

 - Hides `cancellationPlaceholder` containing `cancellationPlaceholderText` and `cancellationPlaceholderIcon`
 - Shows `selectedCancellationCourseInfo` panel
 - Displays `cancellationCourseTitle` and `cancellationCourseSubject` in `cancellationCourseHeader`
-- Populates `students-text-display` with detailed student information
+- Populates `studentsTextDisplay` with detailed student information

 ### Feature 3: Cancellation Configuration
 **User Action**: Fill in cancellation details in the form